 Understanding Email Sending Issues in Django

-Dealing with server issues can be frustrating, especially when your application behaves differently in production than it does locally.
-This is a common scenario for developers using Django to send emails through SMTP servers.
-In our specific case, the application is hosted on GoDaddy, where it encounters network errors when attempting to send confirmation emails after successful transactions.
+It can be annoying to deal with server problems, particularly if your application operates differently in production than it does locally.
+This is a typical situation where developers send emails via SMTP servers using Django.
+In our particular instance, the program is hosted on GoDaddy, and when it tries to send emails confirming successful transactions, it runs into network issues.

 import smtplib